OronNadiv/drnadiv.com/content/blog/template8/index.md

 * Start where they are by giving more of the healthy foods your children already like
 * Role model healthy eating and trying new foods

-## How will I ensure that my kids are getting enough calcium, protein, and all other necessary vitamins and minerals
+### How will I ensure that my kids are getting enough calcium, protein, and all other necessary vitamins and minerals?

 * Consult a plant-based nutrition guide for details and apply these basic principals